Rev. Ashley Goff, Director

 Working with The Pilgrimage continues Ashley's commitment to transformative education through reflection and action.
 Ashley enjoys Pilgrimage groups who are willing to move out of their comfort zone with relationships and allow their lives to become disrupted by the Gospel.

-Ashley is ordained in the United Church of Christ and lives in Arlington, VA with her husband, Bob Glennon, a social worker who is coordinator of DC Department of Mental Health homeless services, and their three children, Sam, Maddie, and Ryan.
+Ashley is ordained in the United Church of Christ and lives in Arlington, VA with her husband, Bob Glennon, who is Director of Social Services at Miriam's Kitchen, a community kitchen located at Western Presbyterian Church in the Foggy Bottom neighborhood of D.C.

 David Harris, Poet-in-Residence